Pre-Conference Training Workshop

 Alessio Biondo

-Professor Political Economy in University of Catania
+Professor of Economic Policy at University of Catania

 Marcello Signorelli